 FRAME: Dark blue wood frame with clear plexiglass.

 CONDITION: Very nice condition with beautiful bright colors.
 The paper has some creases and a minor scuff mark, that are slightly visible.
 There is a small missing piece of paper on the white border in the bottom lower right.
 This is not visible in the frame, which displays the poster charmingly.
+The frame has some minor chips and scuffs to the dark blue finish.

 HEIGHT: 52.5 in.
 (133 cm)